 What is Magisk?

 Magisk is a simple flashable zip file that could let you easily root your Android device.
 There are multiple methods to root Android.
-Back in the days, people used to root Android using SuperSU, but the main problem with that was that it edited and modified system partition directly.
+Back in the day, people used to root Android using SuperSU, but the main problem with that was that it edited and modified the system partition directly.
 As the system partition is modified, Google’s SafetyNet process will fail.
 This is where Magisk comes into play.
 Magisk uses the “systemless” rooting method.
 In this process, the system partition is kept untouched.
 All the modifications are made to the boot partition only.
 This way, your device will pass the SafetyNet check even if it is rooted.

 Advantages of Magisk